 CASR Part 149 Position: Key Personnel

 RAAus Title: Head of Flight Operations (HFO)

 Name: Jill Bailey

-Reports directly to: CEO
+Reports directly to: Accountable Manager (AM)

 Job Description: HFO Position Description

 CASR 149.200 Substitute: Assistant Head of Flight Operations (AHFO) for up to 90 days when HFO is absent

+or the position is vacant.
-CASR Part 149 Position: Key Personnel

-RAAus Title: Head of Airworthiness and Maintenance (HAM)

-Name: Jared Smith

-Reports directly to: CEO

-Job Description: HAM Position Description

-CASR 149.200 Substitute: Assistant Head of Airworthiness and Maintenance (AHAM) for up to 90 days

-when HAM is absent
+CASR Part 149 Position: Key Personnel RAAus Title: Head of Airworthiness and Maintenance (HAM) Name: Jared Smith Reports directly to: Accountable Manager (AM) Job Description: HAM Position Description CASR 149.200 Substitute: Assistant Head of Airworthiness and Maintenance (AHAM) for up to 90 days when HAM is absent or the position is vacant.